Mae Jemison: STS-47

 Jemison flew her only space mission from September 12 to 20, 1992, as one of the seven-member crew aboard Space Shuttle Endeavour, on mission STS-47, a cooperative mission between the United States and Japan, as well as the 50th shuttle mission.
 Jemison logged 190 hours, 30 minutes, 23 seconds in space and orbited the earth 127 times.
 The crew was split into two shifts with Jemison assigned to the Blue Shift.
-Throughout the eight day mission, she began communications on her shift with the salute "Hailing frequencies open", a quote from Star Trek.
+Throughout the eight-day mission, she began communications on her shift with the salute "Hailing frequencies open", a quote from Star Trek.
 Jemison took a poster from the Alvin Ailey American Dance Theater along with her on the flight.
 She also took a West African statuette and a photo of pioneering aviator Bessie Coleman, the first African American with an international pilot license.

 STS-47 carried the Spacelab Japan module, a cooperative mission between the United States and Japan that included 43 Japanese and United States life science and materials processing experiments.
 Jemison and Japanese astronaut Mamoru Mohri were trained to use the Autogenic Feedback Training Exercise (AFTE), a technique developed by Patricia S. Cowings that uses biofeedback and autogenic training to help patients monitor and control their physiology as a possible treatment for motion sickness, anxiety and stress-related disorders.

 Aboard the Spacelab Japan module, Jemison tested NASA's Fluid Therapy System, a set of procedures and equipment to produce water for injection, developed by Sterimatics Corporation.
 She then used IV bags and a mixing method, developed by Baxter Healthcare, to use the water from the previous step to produce saline solution in space.
 Jemison was also a co-investigator of two bone cell research experiments.
-Another experiment she participated in was to induce female frogs to ovulate, fertilize the eggs and then see how tadpoles developed in zero gravity.
+Another experiment she participated in was to induce female frogs to ovulate, fertilize the eggs, and then see how tadpoles developed in zero gravity.

 Resignation from NASA

-After her return to Earth, Jemison resigned from NASA in March 1993 with the intention of starting her own company.
+Jemison resigned from NASA in March 1993 to start a company.
 NASA training manager and author Homer Hickam, who had trained Jemison for her flight, later expressed some regret that she had departed.